SamirTalwar/Rekord/README.md

 ### What else?

-Rekord is deigned to be used as an alternative to classes with getters (immutable beans, if you will) so you don't have to implement a new concrete class for every value concept—instead, a single type has you covered.
+Rekord is designed to be used as an alternative to classes with getters (immutable beans, if you will) so you don't have to implement a new concrete class for every value concept—instead, a single type has you covered.

 For free, you also get: